 Free verse is not truly free.
 The self-proclaimed authorities on poetry have stated that something must substitute for the lack of traditional structure.

 [T]here is only good verse, bad verse, and chaos.

 -T.S.
 Eliot, “Reflections on Vers Libre”1

 Thus, one must make a logical handicraft out of writing—consciously choosing the stress on each word, where to introduce rhythm, where to break up the line, etc. One must ensure a high enough level of difficulty because poetry must satisfy some arbitrary level of complexity.

 The ghost of some simple metre should lurk behind the arras in even the 'freest' verse; to advance menacingly as we doze, and withdraw as we rouse.
 Or, freedom is only truly freedom when it appears against the background of an artificial limitation.

 T.S.
-Elliot wrote, “No verse is free for the man who wants to do a good job.”
-1 However, art in its purest form is not about doing “a good job”.
-It is about expressing the inexpressible using any means necessary.
+Elliot wrote, “No verse is free for the man who wants to do a good job.”2 However, art in its purest form is not about doing “a good job.”
+It is about expressing the inexpressible.

-Thus, I’ve created my own form of poetry; though it doesn’t really have any particular form at all.
+Thus, I’ve created my own form of poetry, though it doesn’t really have any particular form at all.
 I call it expressive verse or true free verse.
-William Carlos Williams said, “[B]eing an art form, verse cannot be free in the sense of having no limitations or guiding principles.”
-And this is where I introduce the most important analogy to expressive verse: modern dance.
+Under "Free verse" in the The Princeton Encyclopedia of Poetry and Poetics, it is written: “Being an art form, verse cannot be free in the sense of having no limitations or guiding principles.”3 And this is where I introduce the most important analogy to expressive verse: modern dance.

 The dancer’s body is simply the luminous manifestation of the soul.